bdsegal/BSA-computing-workshop/README.md

 I might also put together notes on visualizing missing data with `pheatmap` and `mi`.

-All notes are in the `html` folder, and the R markdown files are in the `markdown` folder.
-To run tutorials 1-4 without changing the Rmd files, you'll need to replicate the folder structure on your computer.
-One way to do this is by cloning the repository.
+All html files are in the `html` folder, and the R markdown files are in the `markdown` folder.

-Feel free to contact me at bdsegal@umich.edu if you have any questions.
+To run tutorials 1-4, you'll either need to replicate the directory structure on your computer or change the path to the data folder.
+One way to replicate the directory structure is to clone this repository.

 Thanks, and happy computing!